dutertetimes/dutertetimes.github.io/news/_posts/2016-12-06-Malacañang Christmas Tree Lighting Ceremony.md

 So kayong mga ano, I don't really care if you—Magdasal kayo na mawala ako.
 If I go out next month, that is part of being the believer of God.
 I give you this destiny.
 You'll be President of your country, but unfortunately, hanggang anim na buwan ka lang.
 Then, so be it.

 For the Filipino people, yung mga, lalo na 'yung mga brother natin na mga Moro ngayon, As-salam alaykum.
 Join us in this celebration. kasi doon sa Mindanao, sinasabi ko talaga, mixed.
 When I say mixed, you mix.
-That is why, kung magsunog doon, I will try to rebuild the houses, dito Maranao, dito Bisaya, dito Tagalog, dito— Ang cluster nila is mixed.
+That is why, kung magsunog doon, I will try to rebuild the houses, dito Maranao, dito Bisaya, dito Tagalog, dito—Ang cluster nila is mixed.

 In Davao, wala kami.
 I do not allow anybody to preach about 'yung mga, kung ano-ano sa Katoliko, pati rin sa Islam.
 Do not debate in public.
 Just go to your church and pray however you want it.